samthor/gumnut/README.md

 ## Note

-JavaScript has a single open-ended 'after-the-fact' ambiguity, as `async` is not always a keyword—even in strict mode.
+JavaScript has a single open-ended 'after-the-fact' ambiguity for keywords, as `async` is not always a keyword—even in strict mode.
 Here's an example:

 ```js